modinegor/modinegor.github.io/README.md

 		a.
 Create pagination component and use it to display a list of articles
 		b.
 List of numbers for pagination buttons on should be generated using custom Filter
 * Making  #5 without part (b) can be also considered as "excellent"

+### Unit tests

+1. Create task for running unit tests;
+2. Add code coverage report;
+3. Test your one of your apps(node, react, angular);
+4. Snapshot testing;
+5. Use stryker-mutator at least for one project.
+Test all of your apps (node, react, angular)